Inference of Binary Regime Models with Jump Discontinuities: Empirical study

+We illustrate the variability of sampling distribution of $(T_1,T_2)$ w.r.t. $\theta \in \mathscr{A}^+$ by considering the time series I01 in Figure \ref{mgbm:t1t2}.
+The circle plot represents $(t^*_1,t^*_2)$, the $(T_1,T_2)$ value of I01.
+There are three two-dimensional box plots corresponding to $\frac{1}{\lambda_1\Delta}$ equal to $5,10$ and $15$ respectively.
+In these $\sigma(1)$ value is set as $\hat{F}_{\hat{\sig}}^{\leftarrow}(p)$.
+These are merely 2-D projections of the 4-D distribution of $\mathbf{T}$.
+Nevertheless, the plots in Figure \ref{mgbm:t1t2} validate the sensitivity of the statistic w.r.t. the free parameters in $\mathscr{A}^\pm$.
+We recall that the above mentioned sensitivity is a necessary feature for successful calibration using a bootstrap approach.
+Now for each index in Table \ref{para} and \ref{Table1}, we set the null hypothesis,

-For each index, we compute the value of $\alpha_r$ as in the subsection \ref{tetspres} for $r=1,2,3,4$ by simulating \eqref{dissolmbsm}.
+For each index, we compute the value of $\alpha_r$ as in the Subsection \ref{tetspres} for $r=1,2,3,4$ by simulating \eqref{dissolmbsm}.
 The results are presented in Table \ref{Table2}.
-The values show that for none of the indices, both type of models, namely LVLP and HVLP, can be rejected at a level higher than $80\%$ confidence.
-Furthermore, for most of the indices the HVLP models fit well.
-Indeed, except for Indices I$9$ - I$11$ and I$14$ - I$15$, the HVLP cannot be rejected with confidence higher than $40\%$ level.
-Half of the indices cannot show rejection of LVLP jump models with $80\%$ confidence level in this paper.
-On the other hand when only Markov switching extension of GBM models were considered in \cite{DG19}, for most of the indices the LVLP model hypothesis was rejected with confidence $95\%$.
+The values show that for all indices, except I11 and I15, the proximity of the data to either LVLP or HVLP models, are more than 0.2.
+Furthermore, for most of the indices the HVLP models fit better than LVLP.
+Nevertheless, after removing the jumps, the proximity of most of the data to LVLP has increased (refer to Table 2 in \cite{DG19} for a comparison).